Find the perfect place to stay for your Cooperstown, NY, vacation

 by Eric J. Hurwitz

-At an age when most working people approach retirement, Richard S. Duncan is watching his professional life just begin.
+At an age when most working people approach retirement, Richard S. Duncan is watching his professional life take on the greatest meaning.

 After years of, at times, hard city living, Duncan now enjoys the "country life" by bringing his considerable photographic skills to a Village that has embraced him as a photographer, and more importantly, a person.
 Several hundred people attended the Nov.
 25, 2006, Farmers' Museum Cooperstown book-signing ceremony, with many recognizing his superb photography skills.

-"He has given us a contemporary photographer's view of the village and lakes," said Paul D'Ambrosio, vice president and chief curator of the Fenimore Art Museum.
+"He has given us a contemporary photographer's view of the village and lakes," said Paul D'Ambrosio, president and CEO of Fenimore Art Museum.
 "No contemporary photographer had ever explored Cooperstown and Otsego Lake in the manner that Richard did.
-The Cooperstown book was never really a coffee table kind of book, but Richard transformed it into that with his photographs."
+The Cooperstown book was never really a coffee table kind of book, but Richard transformed it into that with his

 "We feel so privileged to work with him," said Jane Forbes Clark, chairman of The Farmers' Museum.
 "He's such a warm and caring person.
 We're all very happy to give him these wonderful venues."